sefgh-ai/hostSefgh/README.md

 # hostSefgh
 well this si for hosting sefgh in case main server is down

+## License
+This project is licensed for non-commercial use only.
+Attribution is required.
+Commercial use is prohibited without written permission.
+See [LICENSE.md](./LICENSE.md) for full terms.

 This is the metadata and SEO block that should be included in the <head> section of important pages (e.g., search pages) when hosting SEFGH, especially as a fallback in case the main server is down.

 ✅ Required <head> Block